FDio/vpp/src/plugins/dpdk/ipsec/dpdk_crypto_ipsec_doc.md

 DPDK Cryptodev is an asynchronous crypto API that supports both Hardware and Software implementations (for more details refer to [DPDK Cryptography Device Library documentation](http://dpdk.org/doc/guides/prog_guide/cryptodev_lib.html)).

-When DPDK support is enabled and there are enough Cryptodev resources for all workers, the node graph is reconfigured by adding and changing default next nodes.
+When there are enough Cryptodev resources for all workers, the node graph is reconfigured by adding and changing the default next nodes.

 The following nodes are added:
-* dpdk-crypto-input : polling input node, basically dequeuing from crypto devices.
+* dpdk-crypto-input : polling input node, dequeuing from crypto devices.
 * dpdk-esp-encrypt : internal node.
 * dpdk-esp-decrypt : internal node.
 * dpdk-esp-encrypt-post : internal node.